uprighted-learners/unit-6-robot-warehouse/readme.md

 Rather than connect to the localhost, create a MongoDB Atlas cluster and connect to it via Compass.

 This cluster will place your data within the cloud, rather than it existing solely on your local machine.
-When you begin to collaborate with other developers and put software into production, this is the route you will take.
+When you begin to colexerciseorate with other developers and put software into production, this is the route you will take.
 Localhost's main purpose is for learning and self-testing.